uGR17/TIMEX_CLUSTERING/timexseries_clustering/documentation.md

-`TIMEX CLUSTERING` (referred as `timexseries_c` in code) is a Python package which implements a pipeline for time-series clustering.
+`TIMEX-CLUSTERING` (referred as `timexseries_clustering` in code) is a Python package which implements a pipeline for time-series clustering.

 The pipeline consists in: